SergejBre/SynchroTime/README.md

 ```
 ![synchroTime -c](images/consoleApp_Calibrate.png)

-6. To reset the shift register to its default value and clear the module's memory of calibration data, enter the -r (--reset) command.
+6. To reset the offset register to its default value and clear the module's memory of calibration data, enter the -r (--reset) command.
 The default value will be written to the register, and memory cells will be overwritten with bytes with 0xFF.
 ```
 ~$ ./synchroTime -r
 ```